llam722/llam722/README.md

 - 😄 Pronouns: He/Him/His

 - 💻 I’m currently working on a Notion Integration 🛠
-- 🔭 I’m currently exploring Python, Django, Rust and GraphQL
+- 🔭 I’m currently exploring Python, Django + GraphQL

 - 👯 I’m looking to collaborate on anything that will take my curiosity further!